 To increase the pipeline of faculty from underrepresented groups, Dartmouth will add an Asian-American studies fellowship, in the model of the Chavez, Eastman and Marshall fellowships.

 Pre- and post-doctoral fellowships in African and African American studies, Native American studies and Latino/a studies have brought young scholars engaged in research in these areas to campus, where they have made meaningful contributions to the community.
 Adding a similar fellowship in Asian-American studies will expand Dartmouth's comparatively smaller profile in this area.

-During the academic year 2016-17, Dartmouth conducted a search for two, two-year postdotoral fellows in Asian American Studies.
+During the academic year 2018-19, Dartmouth is conducting a search for a two-year pre-to-postdoctoral fellow in Asian American Studies to join a cohort of two postdoctoral fellows in Asian American Studies

-The search sought recent or graduating PhDs who "will broaden our understanding of Asian America" and was open as to discipline, inter-discipline or area taught in Dartmouth's undergraduate school of Arts and Sciences.
-The fellowship aims to foster the academic career of newly-minted PhD scholars with active research agendas, and to help them produce cutting-edge scholarship and transformation ideas in their fields.
+The search seeks a candidate who is nearing completion of a PhD who "will broaden our understanding of Asian America" and is open as to discipline, inter-discipline or area taught in Dartmouth's undergraduate school of Arts and Sciences.
+The fellowship aims to foster the academic careers of scholars with active research agendas, and to help them produce cutting-edge scholarship and transformative ideas in their fields.
 The fellows will also contribute to the life of the host department(s) in productive, creative and engergizing ways.

-Eng-Beng Lim, Associate Professor of Women's and Gender and Sexuality Studies chaired the search.
+Emily Walton, Associate Professor of Sociology and Women's and Gender and Sexuality Studies is chairing the search.